Power-on self-test: POST sequence of Amiga

 If the system fails the ROM test, the screen display turns red and the system halts.

 Sequence for all main Amiga models

-Almost all Amiga models present the same color sequence when turned on: black screen, dark gray, light gray color screens filling all monitor screen in a rapid sequence (Amigas usually take between 2 and 3 seconds to turn on and boot).
+Almost all Amiga models present the same color sequence when turned on: black screen, dark gray, light gray color screens filling the entire monitor screen in a rapid sequence (Amigas usually take between 2 and 3 seconds to turn on and boot).